B.S. Computer Science

 - An ability to apply design and development principles in the construction of software systems of varying complexity.

 In addition to the traditional B.S. degree, we offer options for an honors designation and a Computer Science minor.
-Students can also opt to pursue a "second major" in Computer Science, which falls between a minor and a traditional double major.

 For More Information